fzenk/fzenker/content/authors/admin/_index.md

 title: Fred Zenker
 ---

 Hello!
-I am a recent graduate from the PhD program in the Department of Second Language Studies at the University of Hawaiʻi at Mānoa.
+I am a postdoctoral researcher in the Department of English Linguistics at TU Braunschweig.
 My research is primarily concerned with investigating how learners (a) develop implicit knowledge about the morphosyntax of a nonnative language and (b) process sentences in that language in real time.
 I have experience teaching courses on general linguistics and second language acquisition to both undergraduate and graduate students.
 I also have a strong background in teaching English to speakers of other languages.
-I am currently working as an Adjunct Instructor in the Intensive English Program at Green River College in beautiful Auburn, WA.